-This fall semester study abroad program sends third year Penn Law students to Hebrew University, the flagship of legal research and education in Israel.
+This fall semester study abroad program sends third year University of Pennsylvania Carey Law School students to Hebrew University, the flagship of legal research and education in Israel.

 While most classes are taught in Hebrew, many classes are offered in English each academic year.
 The teaching program in English was developed in conjunction with Hebrew University’s Rothberg International School.
 The Faculty of law offers an outstanding assortment of classes specializing in International Law and Human Rights, and this collaboration offers students participating in the exchange program a broad choice of courses in English.